kwongtn/CourseExtractor/README.md

 1. What did I learn from this project?\
     Well to start with are HAL file formats and how much information there is in there.
 Then NodeJS and Promises.

+# Issues
+1. API Problem
+    As this repo is using an external service to do conversions for srt files, it limits us as the following:
+    - 30 API calls per minute,
+    - 50 API calls per 5 minutes, and
+    - 100 API calls per hour.
+    I will be putting in a direct converter, so that conversions can be done without having to rely on an external API.

+1. It is currently not possible to put `courseInfo` and `transcript` together with `videoLinks`.
+It will be investigated later on.

 # License
 <img align="right" src="http://opensource.org/trademarks/opensource/OSI-Approved-License-100x137.png">